 Jardin des Tuileries — Just outside the Louvre, you’ll find the Jardin des Tuileries, a traditional French garden and the most famous green space in Paris.
 The man who landscaped Vaux-le-Vicomte and Versailles also designed the current layout of the Tuileries Gardens, so you might recognize his style during your visit.
 Note that the Musée de l’Orangerie is located in the garden’s southwest corner.

 Jardin du Luxembourg — The Jardin du Luxembourg is more than just another formal garden.
-Take a moment to stroll through its tree-lined alleys, or people-watch from one of its lounge chairs.
-You might even spot children taking pony rides or steering remote-controlled boats across a large fountain.
-Regardless of what you do, we guarantee that you’ll enjoy spending a peaceful hour in this garden.
+Take a moment to stroll through its tree-lined alleys, or try people-watching from one of its lounge chairs.
+You might spot children steering remote-controlled boats across a large fountain or even taking pony rides through the garden.
+Regardless of what you do, we guarantee that you’ll enjoy spending a peaceful hour in this park.

 Jardin des Plantes — The Jardin des Plantes is home to France’s natural history museum, but this botanical garden caters to locals, rather than tourists.
 It’s a quiet, yet beautiful, green space in Paris’s fifth arrondissement, making it the perfect place for a leisurely walk.

-Bois de Boulogne or Bois de Vincennes — In the mid-19th century, the Baron Haussmann began modernizing Paris, which was then more or less a medieval city.
-Luckily for modern Parisians and visitors, building up the city’s green spaces was one of Haussman’s top priorities.
+Bois de Boulogne or Bois de Vincennes — In the mid-19th century, the Baron Haussmann began modernizing Paris, which was more or less a medieval city at that time.
+Luckily for modern Parisians and visitors, one of Haussman’s top priorities was building up the city’s green spaces.
 He created the Bois de Boulogne (on the western edge of the city) and the Bois de Vincennes (on the eastern edge) — today, they’re the two biggest parks in Paris, each considerably larger than Manhattan’s Central Park.

 Choose one or two